ecrucru/anticrux/README.md

 You need first to install [Node.js](#nodejs).

 AntiCrux Engine acts like an UCI-compatible engine which can be connected to any modern desktop application.
 You will keep your habits and you will be able to create computer matches !
+The played variant is `suicide` only.

 Some restrictions apply :